Skip to content

 SSI

-OMB reports an 8.7% improper payment rate for SSI in FY 2022.
-This is a High Priority Program as classified by the OMB.
-OMB describes the errors as follows [ii]: “Reliance on timely self-reporting of employment and wage information.”
+OMB reports a 9.2% Improper Payment rate for SSI in FY 2023.
+This is a high-priority program classified by the OMB.
+OMB describes the errors as follows [x]: “Reliance on timely self-reporting of employment and wage information.”

 Pell Grants

-OMB reports a 2.2% improper payment rate for the Pell Grant Program in FY 2022.
-This is a High Priority Program as classified by the OMB.
-OMB describes the errors as follows [ii]: “Specific root causes include, but are not limited to, ineligibility for a Pell Grant and incorrect self-reporting of an applicant’s information that leads to incorrect awards based on Expected Family Contribution (misreported information).”
+OMB reports a 2.82% Improper Payment rate for the Pell Grant Program in FY 2023.
+This is a high-priority program classified by the OMB.
+OMB describes the errors as follows [x]: “Specific root causes include, but are not limited to, ineligibility for a Pell Grant and incorrect self-reporting of an applicant’s information that leads to incorrect awards based on Expected Family Contribution (misreported information).”

 Child Nutrition

-The school lunch, breakfast, and after-school food programs make up the Child Nutrition Program.
-OMB reports the school lunch program had a 1.5% improper payment rate, and the school breakfast program had a 2.1% improper payment rate for FY 2021.
-A 1.7% overall improper payment rate was used for Child Nutrition as a whole.
-Both Programs are High Priority Programs as classified by the OBM.
-OMB describes the errors as follows [ii]: “Households may incorrectly self-report and administrative staff may miscalculate household’s application information resulting in miscertification.
+The school lunch, breakfast, and after-school food programs comprise the Child Nutrition Program.
+OMB reports the school lunch program had a 2.99% Improper Payment rate, and the school breakfast program had a 2.38% Improper Payment rate for FY 2023.
+The average of 2.69% was used for Child Nutrition as a whole.
+Both Programs are high-priority programs as classified by the OBM.
+OMB describes the errors as follows [x]: “Households may incorrectly self-report and administrative staff may miscalculate household’s application information resulting in miscertification.
 There are no dataset/database that include household-level information for each household application.”

 TANF

 The TANF Program includes very complex income and other qualification standards, which have proved difficult to control in the EITC, SSI, and Child Nutrition programs.
-In FY 2009, The Office of Family Assistance reported a TANF estimated improper payment rate of 9.3% from a review of several states [ix].
+In FY 2009, The Office of Family Assistance reported a TANF estimated Improper Payment rate of 9.3% from a review of several states [ix].
 This rate was used as an estimate for the entire program, lacking a full program study.
-This is most likely a conservative estimate.
+This is most likely a low estimate.

 Head Start